Satwikan/dsa/dynamic-programming/README.md

     return mx;
 }
 ```
-- Maximum Sum of increasing subsequence with only one deletion
+### Maximum Length of Bitonic Subsequence
+- a sequence is bitonic if it is increasing and then decreasing
+- both increasing and decreasing sequences are bitonic sequences
-- Build Bridges
+### Build Bridges
-- The Longest Chain
+#### The Longest Chain